PythonHacker24/glossycard/FIREBASE_SETUP.md

 6. If you don't have a web app, click "Add app" and choose "Web"
 7. Copy the configuration object

+## 2.1.
+Enable Firebase Storage

+1. In Firebase Console, go to "Storage" in the left sidebar
+2. Click "Get started" if Storage isn't enabled yet
+3. Choose a location for your Storage bucket (select the closest to your users)
+4. Start in test mode (you can adjust security rules later)
+5. Your Storage bucket URL will be: `your-project-id.appspot.com`

 ## 3. Verify Firebase Project Settings

 ### Firestore Rules